In this lesson we will:

 Ease Of Deployment - Clickhouse is relatively easy to start with and manage.
 It is delivered as a single binary which can be started out of the box, configured easily and ran anywhere;

-In order to achieve such high performance, there are also a few downsides and limitations to Clickhouse:
+In order to achieve such high performance, there are also a few tradeoffs and limitations associated with Clickhouse:

 - Limited Updates and Deletes - Support for updates and deletes of data within Clickhouse is rudimentary.
-We can allow old data to be removed automatically, but it is not designed for ad-hoc updates and deletions like a transactional database.
-Other OLAP data stores also have this limitation so this is not unique to Clickhouse;
+We can allow old data to be removed automatically, but it is not designed for ad-hoc updates and deletions as we would use a transactional database for;

-- No Transactions - Clickhouse does not have the concept of transactions, meaning that data could end up in an inconsistent state if steps are not taken to protect against this;
+- No Transactions - Clickhouse does not have the concept of transactions, meaning that data could end up in an inconsistent state if steps are not taken by the administrator protect against concurrent access issues;

-- Some Management Overhead - You may find yourself comparing Clickhouse with an option such as Snowflake, BigQuery or Redshift.
-Compared to these, Clickhouse does need to be self-installed and self-managed in a traditional way.
-This said, Clickhouse Inc are currently focussed on building out the SaaS and IaaS solutions so this could change in future.
+- Management Overhead - You may find yourself comparing Clickhouse with an option such as Snowflake, BigQuery or Redshift.
+Compared to these, Clickhouse does need to be self-installed and self-managed in a traditional way, though this is changing with the recent general availability of Clickhouse Cloud;